paulmassen/grav-plugin-seo/README.md

 * [Contributing](#contributing)
 * [License](#license)

-## Todo

-- [x] Do not load tab if page is modular
-- [x] Cleanup seo.php
-- [x] Clenup doc from external_links plugin from

 ## About

 `Seo` is an user-friendly plugin for [GetGrav.org](http://getgrav.org) used to manage all your metatags and customize your pages appearance in Search Engine Results or social networks.

-If you are interested in seeing this plugin in action, here is a demo:
+This plugins add a SEO tab, where you or your end user can customize these settings.
+The plugins also has an user-friendly live-update preview functionality as shown below:

 ## Features

+As for now, you can customize how your website will look:
+- On Google Search Results
--
+- When shared on Twitter
+- When shared on Facebook and Google +

 ## Installation and Updates

-Installing or updating the `Awesome SEO` plugin can be done in one of three ways.
-Using the GPM (Grav Package Manager) installation update method (i.e. `bin/gpm install awesome_seo`) or manual install by downloading [this plugin](https://github.com/paulmassen/grav_seo_plugin) and extracting all plugin files to
+Installing or updating the `SEO` plugin can be done in one of three ways.
+Using the GPM (Grav Package Manager) installation update method (i.e. `bin/gpm install seo`) or manual install by downloading [this plugin](https://github.com/paulmassen/grav-plugin-seo) and extracting all plugin files to

     /your/site/grav/user/plugins/seo

-Once installed, just include the metadata snippet in your base.html.twig template, between <head> and </head> as below:
+Once installed, the first step is to include the metadata snippet in your base.html.twig template, between <head> and </head> as below:
+The if condition is here in order to not throw an error if the plugin is deactivated.
 ```
+{% if config.plugins.seo.enabled %}
 {% include 'partials/seo_data.html.twig' %}
+{% endif %}
 ```

-#### GPM Installation

-####

-Notes:

-As the plugin takes care of generating the title tag and the description tag, make sure those are removed from your base template.
+Step 2: If you use a Grav Theme or Skeleton, make sure to remove the `<title></title>` tags as well as the meta description tag that comes with most of them inside base.html.twig, as the plugin takes care of rendering it.

+Step 3: If you plan on using the Twitter sharing settings, make sure to fill your user ID in tab Plugins > SEO > Twitter ID

 ## Usage

-The `Awesome Seo` plugin allows you to set site-wide default value and customize it on a per-page basis.
-Site-wide settings are set in the plugin configuration and are overridden when set on a page.

-### Config Defaults
+The `SEO` plugin appends a SEO tab on every pages where you can manage and define how your website will look on search engine results and on social networks.
+Plugins sets some default values when fields are not filled.

 ## Contributing